 When you’re ready, carve it up (watch for squirting juices) and serve it up (watch for smiling faces).

 I’m always looking to supplement our deep fried Thanksgiving turkey with the proper Cajun accoutrement… whether it’s an appetizer or side dish.
-I’ve been toying around with a recipe for Fried Cajun Stuffing Balls and I decided to finally get it down in digital form to share for this T-Day.
+I’ve been toying around with a recipe for Fried Cajun Stuffing Balls and I decided to finally get it down in digital form.